 During the 2011 legislative session the General Assembly restricted the HOPE Scholarship and HOPE Grant programs, and cut Pre-K to 160 days from 180.
 This year's budget restored funding for 10 of the 20 days that were cut.
-In the 2014 fiscal year, the governor proposes to restore another 10 days to the Pre-K Program, bringing it back to 180 days.
-The plan will increase the award amount for HOPE scholarships by 3 percent.
+In the 2014 fiscal year, the governor proposes to restore another 10 days to the increase the award amount for HOPE scholarships by 3 percent.
 In addition the governor is proposing \$6.5 million for a Strategic Industries Workforce Development Grant to provide additional financial assistance above what is covered by the traditional HOPE Grant for students pursuing high demand certificates or diplomas.